SCons/scons/testing/framework/test-framework.rst

 *External Tests*
   For the support of external Tools (in the form of packages, preferably), the testing framework is extended so it can run in standalone mode.
-  You can start it from the top-level folder of your Tool's source tree, where it then finds all Python scripts (``*.py``) underneath the local ``test/`` directory.
-This implies that Tool tests have to be kept in a folder named ``test``, like for the SCons core.
+  You can start it from the top-level directory of your Tool's source tree, where it then finds all Python scripts (``*.py``) underneath the local ``test/`` directory.
+This implies that Tool tests have to be kept in a directory named ``test``, like for the SCons core.

 Contrasting End-to-End and Unit Tests